 So, the traditional press and media industry is basically going down on its graph and even more urgently.
 But obviously, the press will not stand idly by in the face of the current dire situation and prospects.
 What can the press do to develop again, at least to stop the downward trend?
 Is there any solution?

 Fortunately, the answer is yes.
-In theory, information is still a product that everyone needs, the important thing is that it must be valuable to them.
+In theory, information is still a product that everyone needs, it must be valuable to them.
 That means, the press will have to create products that are valuable to society, in the region or even just in a small community, depending on the model and characteristics of the newspaper.
-As for how to achieve that, it is a long journey and there is no one-size-fits-all answer.
+As for how to achieve that, it is a long journey and there is no general answer for all.

 The press needs to continue to diversify the way it conveys information and become more qualitative in order to create works that are truly valuable to readers.
 Photo: GI

-In fact, the trend of newspapers returning to the way they operated in the print era, where readers pay to buy newspapers, has been growing in popularity around the world in recent years, and is increasingly proving to be the way for newspapers to save themselves.
+In fact, the trend of newspapers returning to the way they operated in the print era, where readers pay to buy newspapers, has been flourishing in the world in recent years, and is increasingly being proven to be the way for newspapers to save themselves.

-Premium news organizations in particular are seeing continued growth in digital subscriptions, paywalls and donations.
-“We added 70,000 subscribers in the last year,” said Edward Roussel, head of digital at The Times of London.
-Many other news organizations are also reporting strong growth in paywalls and subscriptions.
-At the New York Times alone, subscription revenue is up more than 10% and is on track to reach 15 million subscribers by 2027.
+Premium news outlets, in particular, are seeing continued growth in digital subscriptions, paywalls, and donations.
+“We added 70,000 subscribers last year,” said Edward Roussel, head of digital at The Times of London.
+Many other outlets are also reporting strong growth in paywalls and subscriptions.
+At the New York Times alone, subscription revenue has increased by more than 10% and is on track to reach 15 million subscribers by 2027.

-However, there is a growing concern that subscription growth may be nearing saturation, according to media consultancy FIPP.
-With winter approaching, we may be “feeling the chill of the freeze,” says FIPP chairman James Hewes.
-But according to experts and recent surveys, the paid subscription market in the newspaper market remains very promising in the short to medium term.
+However, the question now is whether subscription growth could be nearing saturation, according to figures from media consultancy FIPP.
+FIPP chairman James Hewes said that as winter approaches, we could “feel the chill of the freeze.”
+However, according to experts and recent surveys, the paid subscription market in the newspaper market remains very promising in the short to medium term.

 And according to the analysis and trends happening in the world, the immediate task of the news agencies in the world that are successful in the paid newspaper market is to focus more on retaining current readers than finding new subscribers.
 The reason is because of the above-mentioned “saturation” .
-However, for that reason, how to attract new readers and regain the trust of old readers is vital in the long-term future.
+But also because of that, how to help the press gain new readers and regain the trust of old readers is vital in the long-term future.

 It's time to wake up and win back readers.

-However, there are some basic models of re-engagement that are successful around the world.
+However, there are some basic models of re-engaging readers that are successful around the world.
 The first is to offer discounts and special promotions to entice readers to subscribe to your articles.
-This is also very appropriate in the current context, when economic crisis and inflation still weigh heavily on the pockets of most people around the world.
+This is also very appropriate in the current context, when economic crisis and inflation still weigh heavily on the pockets of most people in the world.

 The Washington Post is offering a 75% discount on its subscriptions by the end of 2022, while the LA Times and Chicago Tribune are offering six months of digital access for just $1.
 Other major publications include the New York Times, which typically offers $1 a week for the first year, and the Wall Street Journal, which is one of many newspapers offering discounted options for students.